Next Gen Pregnancy Initiative

 Indirect costs may not be charged against the awards.
 Institutional overhead may not be charged against BWF grants.

 How much preliminary data should applicants have?
-Does this award require a high amount, like an R01?
+Does this award require a substantial amount, similar to an R01?

 BWF does not have a particular threshold requirement for being competitive for this award.
 BWF is very flexible and specifically aim to take on less developed and/or riskier projects than would be competitive for an R01.
-This award targets projects that have a solid basis for expanded study and could leverage NGPI award funds to build a more solid basis of evidence to be competitive for an R01 or other larger grant mechanism.
+This award targets projects that have a solid basis for expanded study and could leverage NGPI award funds to build a stronger foundation of evidence, making them more competitive for an R01 or other larger grant mechanism.

 No, only one person per team is allowed to interview, and it should be the primary PI.